 There are four types of IDs you can target with the Transactional API:

 Installation ID: In case your app doesn't have a login system or you don't want to share your user IDs with Batch, you can use the Installation ID.
-This anonymized ID is generated automatically by Batch and offers the same advantages as with custom IDs (know more here).
+This anonymized ID is generated automatically by Batch and offers the same advantages as custom IDs (know more here).

 Advertising ID (IDFA/GAID): If your app doesn't have a login system and you are collecting the advertising ID of your users.